abisop/nuttx-docs/en/implementation/critical_sections.md

 sleep time expires.

-However, if Task B that is resumed is also within a critical section, then the critical section will be extended even longer\!
+However, if Task B that is resumed is also within a critical section, then the critical section will be extended even longer!
 This is why the global time that the critical section in place may be longer than any time that an individual thread holds the critical section.